ivlab/Spatialize/README.md

 # Spatialize

-Spatialize is an open source software packages for loading and manipulating 3D models in various Virtual Reality environments.
+Spatialize is an open source software package for loading and manipulating 3D models in various Virtual Reality environments.

 ### Build and Install